-Landlord Brokers Are Experts at Marketing Space
+Landlord Brokers at Leasing Firms Are Experts at Marketing Space

 In a competitive market with low vacancy like Austin, it takes a lot more than listing a space on a website to generate sufficient interest.
-However, most landlords do not have the time or the skill necessary to devote hours of time to creating fliers, press releases, floor plans and more.
+However, most landlords do not have the time or the skill necessary to devote hours of time to creating fliers, press releases, floor plans, and more.

 That is where a landlord broker can save the day once again.

-When you hire a landlord broker, not only are you receiving their expertise, but the expertise of their entire team as well.
+When you hire a landlord broker, not only are you receiving their expertise but the expertise of their entire team as well.

 2. My Property Is Performing Below the Market

 The second most common problem many landlords face is having a property that doesn’t seem to be performing as well as other comparable buildings in the market.
-Whether it be a lower rental rate, more tenant turnover or simply more vacancies, it can quickly become a point of frustration to feel that a building is not performing at its full potential.
+Whether it be a lower rental rate, more tenant turnover, or simply more vacancies, it can quickly become a point of frustration to feel that a building is not performing at its full potential.

 Luckily, a landlord broker can help solve this problem on two fronts: research and leverage.

-Landlord Brokers Have Market Data At The Ready
+Leasing Firms Have Market Data At The Ready

 Want the latest Austin market information?
 Check out our latest Austin Office Market Report.

 Through this research, landlord brokers can provide landlords with the most up-to-date information that can be used to bring a building up to par with its competition.
 If, for example, market data indicates that buildings with a certain type of amenity are receiving a higher rental rate, the landlord broker will be able to identify that trend and recommend that the amenity be added to the building in question.
-Market data can also give the landlord an idea of what other landlords in the area are charging for parking, whether they have limits on density, how many concessions are being offered and more, all of which have an impact on a building’s performance.
+Market data can also give the landlord an idea of what other landlords in the area are charging for parking, whether they have limits on density, how many concessions are being offered, and more, all of which have an impact on a building’s performance.